(Last Updated on : 05/04/2017)

 Indian Tennis gains popularity from British era.
 This game comprises both the games of Lawn Tennis and Table Tennis and India has earned significant recognition and reputation in the international arena, in both the games.

 Indian Tennis and Table Tennis players have shown great performances in various prestigious regional and international tournaments, so far and have brought a lot of glory for the country, as well.

-History of Indian Tennis
+History of Tennis in India

 The History of Indian Tennis